Key Takeaways:

 That means you’re not on the hook for your ex’s old financial obligations.

-Any lingering student loans amassed before your marriage aren’t your problem.
+Any student loan debt you had before your marriage isn’t your problem.
 Neither are those massive credit card bills your spouse ran up before you got together.

 Related Reading: What’s The Difference Between Legal Separation and Divorce?